 Why is paternity important?

 Without paternity, the father could miss out on parenting and the chance to guide and protect his child.
-Also, access to information about his child such as medical care and school performance can be restricted.
+Also, access to information about his children such as medical care and school performance can be restricted.
 It is also important for the child to have two legal parents because the child may be eligible for Social Security or veteran’s benefits (now or in the future) or health or life insurance benefits through both parents.
 The child will have inheritance rights and the opportunity to know the family’s medical history.
 A child also can benefit from developing relationships with extended family and being part of that family’s culture and traditions.

 Legal advocacy for fathers

-If you are an unwed father who wants to establish paternity, care for and spend time with your child,, it cannot be overemphasized how important it is to get an experienced paternity lawyer in your corner as early as possible to protect your legal options.
+If you are an unwed father who wants to establish paternity, care for and spend time with your child, it cannot be overemphasized how important it is to get an experienced paternity lawyer in your corner as early as possible to protect your legal options.
 If you are concerned about your child’s welfare, your attorney can launch an investigation into the child’s situation and whether a change in custody or parenting time would be in your child’s best interests.

-The fathers’ rights attorneys at the Law Offices of Jeffery M. Leving Ltd. in Chicago fight passionately for fathers in paternity matters in Illinois and nationally, as well as for fathers’ interests in divorce, custody, visitation, child support and related legal issues.
+The fathers’ rights attorneys at The Law Offices of Jeffery M. Leving, Ltd. in Chicago fight passionately for fathers in paternity matters in Illinois and nationally, as well as for fathers’ interests in divorce, custody, visitation, child support and related legal issues.

 In one of many important cases, this law firm advocated successfully in a paternity and custody case for a client who was the unwed father of an at-risk 12-year-old girl.
 The daughter had been living with her mother, who allegedly put the child in danger through the mother’s use of alcohol and drugs.

 The judge gave custody of the daughter to her father and ordered the mother not to remove the girl from the father’s possession.
-The Law Offices of Jeffery M. Leving Ltd. stands up for dads in their desire to protect and guide their children, no matter how fierce the fight.
+The Law Offices of Jeffery M. Leving, Ltd. stands up for dads in their desire to protect and guide their children, no matter how fierce the fight.
 Our attorneys welcome the opportunity to fight for your children and help you protect them.